flamebyrd/makesite/README.md

 See below for documentation on how to make specific changes and add fanfic to your archive.

+If you want to download a large number of works from the AO3, check out [ao3downloader](https://github.com/nianeyna/ao3downloader).

 ### Upload your archive to the internet

 First, make sure you're happy with how your archive looks by running the *makesite* script and checking out the local copy of your archive at http://localhost:8000/.

 The html files for your achive are in the *makesite/_site* folder.
-Upload the contents of this folder to a website host like neocities.
+Upload the contents of this folder to a website host like [neocities](https://neocities.org/).

 Whenever you want to update your archive, edit the files in the *makesite/content* directory and run the *makesite* script again.
 Then upload the updated contents of the *makesite/_site* folder to your web host, over-writing the older files with the updated versions.

-Layout/Theme
+Theme
 ------

-If you are happy with the current layout of the archive's pages, you can skip this section.
+If you are happy with the appearance of the archive, you can skip this section.

-The layout template files are located in the [theme directory](theme).
+The appearance and layout of the archive are controlled by the theme.
+The theme is defined by files within a subfolder of the [theme directory](theme).

 Two themes are provided by default:
-* Default
-* Minimal
+* modular: a customisable theme which applies different settings to different parts of the archive.
+* minimal: A simple theme which applies the same settings to all pages.

+To change the theme, change the line ```["theme"]: "modular"``` in *params.json*, eg if you wish to use the modular theme, change the line to ```["theme"]: "minimal"```.

+## Creating your own theme

-If you wish to modify the theme, I strongly recommend you make a copy of the theme you wish to modify.
-Just rename the folder to something descriptive and change ["theme"]: "default" in params.json to use your new folder name.
+First, create a copy of whichever default theme is closest to what you want, and rename the folder to something descriptive, like *my_theme*.
+Then change the relevant line of *params.json* eg to ```["theme"]: "my_theme"```.

+Each theme folder has two relevant subfolders:
+  - css: CSS files defining the colours and fonts.
+  - templates: Jinja2 files defining the layout, structure and label text.

+### CSS

+The two files in the css folder are style.css, which defines the light theme, and style-dark.css, which defines the dark theme.

+If you're not familiar with CSS, there are many tutorials online.

-## Templates
+### Templates

-Templates are made using Jinja2.
+Templates are made using Jinja2, which is a templating language combining python and html.
 There are 4 main templates used:
 * **base.html.j2**: The layout for the header and footer for all pages
 * **single.html.j2**: The layout for the content portion of a single page
 * **list.html.j2**: The layout for a list of content, i.e. an index.html page